stephkananth/AR-Tetris-Starter-Code/README.md

 ### Starting the Project

-We want to start by creating our own class that is going to implement the GameListener protocol.
-Let's call this the `ARTetrisListener`.
-For now, lets define all of the functions with empty bodies so that the compiler does not complain at us.
+Let's start by checking out the `ARTetrisListener` class.
+Notice how this class implements the `GameListener` protocol and check out all of the methods that must be implemented for the game to work properly.
 If you would like to see an example of an implementation of the GameListener, there is a class called `ConsoleListener` that implements it.
 This will be a useful tool for debugging during the process.

-As we have talked about in class and previous labs, iOS development makes use of the MVC design pattern.

 ### Constructing the Base Board

+Now lets build our base board.
+Below is a drawing I made when first writing my implementation of tetris because it was challenging to get all the sizes correct.
+You are provided with the math to get the width, height, length and base position.
+You simply have to draw a box and add it to the given scene.
+If you are having trouble look back at Part 1.

 ![BaseBoard](https://i.imgur.com/bvxNqID.png)